maxmouchet/HMMBase.jl/README.md

 ## Questions and Contributions

 Contributions are very welcome, as are feature requests and suggestions.
+Please read the [CONTRIBUTING.md](/CONTRIBUTING.md) file for informations on how to contribute.
 Please open an [issue][issues-url] if you encounter any problems.

 *Logo: lego by jon trillana from the Noun Project.*